tenorangesax/The-SaxplayerTM/Firmware/README.md

 Fix (either): bridge C4 and C5 with a solder blob / 0Ω resistor, or update the schematic so C and S2 tie directly to GND with the caps in parallel as debounce caps (that's the standard EC11 circuit).

-Also note: audio from the internal 8-bit DAC into headphones is lo-fi and quiet-ish by design — fine for a demo/tutorial board.
-Keep volume moderate; there's no amplifier on the output.